cicnavi/wp-aaieduhr-auth/readme.txt

 4. Visit 'Settings > WP AAI@EduHr Auth' and enter appropriate parameters.
 (You can always edit these later.)

 == Changelog ==
+= 0.0.10
+* Fix wp_login action call so that it includes user instance

 = 0.0.9 =
 * Enable functionality to bypass AAI@EduHr authentication, so that a user can authenticate using regular WordPress user / login form.
 This can be used in scenarios when a site maintainer does not have AAI@EduHr identity, but has